TanStack/router/docs/framework/react/guide/link-options.md

 title: Link Options
 ---

-You may want to re-use options that are intended to be passed to `Link`, `redirect` or `navigate`.
+You may want to reuse options that are intended to be passed to `Link`, `redirect` or `navigate`.
 In which case you may decide an object literal is a good way to represent options passed to `Link`.

 ```tsx
 const dashboardLinkOptions = {